It’s good to be green

 The school rewards good behaviour, as it believes that this will develop an ethos of kindness and co-operation.
 This policy is designed to promote good behaviour, rather than merely deter anti-social behaviour.
 It is our expectation that children would behave appropriately at all times.
 Children need to be given every opportunity to raise their own self-esteem, but they also need clear guidance on what is, and what is not, acceptable behaviour.
 They need to know what will happen if they exhibit bad, or good behaviour.

-At St Mark’s CE Primary School, we operate the ‘Good to be Green scheme as an effective way of promoting positive behaviour, rewarding those pupils who consistently behave appropriately, and is a means of being able to track those pupils who find it harder to meet the school’s expected standards of behavior.
+At St Mark’s CE Primary School, we operate the ‘Good to be Green scheme as an effective way of promoting positive behaviour, rewarding those pupils who consistently behave appropriately, and is a means of being able to track those pupils who find it harder to meet the school’s expected standards of behaviour.
 Rewards include, ‘Praise Points,’ where children gain tokens to add to those collected by other children in their, House.
 At the end of each term children in the winning house are all rewarded with an off timetable activity voted for by the school council.

 The scheme is very visual, with child friendly resources which allow our pupils to easily see how they are doing in class.
 We believe that it is important to promote a positive message regarding behaviour management at all times- ‘Good to be Green’ is a means of promoting our high expectations of positive behaviour.
 If a child has had a bad day, they can start afresh the following day.